CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 There are many tools and platforms that support vulnerability management use cases using CycloneDX, including [OWASP Dependency-Track](https://dependencytrack.org/), often cited as a reference implementation for consuming and analyzing SBOMs.
-Using a platform such as Dependency-Track, organizations can quickly identify what is affected, and where in their environment they are affected by a vulnerable component.
+Using a platform such as Dependency-Track, organizations can quickly identify what is affected, and where in their environment they are affected.

 ## Enterprise Configuration Management Database (CMDB)
 A Configuration Management Database (CMDB) is a repository that stores information about an organization's assets,